 How much does a wedding band with 6 to 8 musicians including sound and lighting cost?

-Helpful details include date, venue, guest count, desired music phases, approximate schedule, preferred lineup, technical framework, special song wishes and notes about the event flow.
-The more precise the information, the better the offer can be tailored.
+Helpful details include the date, venue, guest count, the parts of the day you would like covered, an approximate schedule, preferred lineup, technical setup, special song requests and notes on the event flow.
+The more precise your information, the better we can tailor the quote.

 Can a wedding band also bring technical equipment?

 Yes.
-Depending on the size of the venue, sound and lighting equipment can be provided or planned by the band.
-Good coordination in advance regarding room size, power supply, setup time, band position and schedule is important.
+Depending on the size of the venue, the band can provide or plan sound and lighting equipment.
+It is worth agreeing room size, power supply, setup time, band position and schedule in advance.

 Does live music also make sense for smaller weddings?

 Yes.
-Smaller formations can create a high-quality, personal and stylish atmosphere without feeling intrusive.
-For the ceremony, drinks reception or dinner, a smaller lineup can be a very good fit.
+Smaller lineups can create a high-quality, personal and stylish atmosphere without feeling intrusive.
+For the ceremony, drinks reception (Sektempfang) or dinner, a smaller lineup can be a very good fit.